Market context for

 Add tickerdb to your Nuxt project.
 Works with Nuxt server routes and composables.

-npm install tickerdb Set TICKERDB_KEY in your .env file.
-The SDK reads it automatically.
+npm install tickerdb Set TICKERDB_KEY in your .env file and pass it into the client when you initialize it.

 Works where Nuxt runs server-side.